rueyaa332266/multiregexp/README.md

 # multiregexp

-`multiregexp` is a package for Go that provides the match method for a list of `regexp`.
+Package multiregexp helps to make a set of regular expression.
+And multiregexp applies functions to logical join the match result in set.

 ## Installation
 ```